russellbomer/quarry/CONTRIBUTING.md

-# Contributing to Foundry
+# Contributing to Quarry

-Thank you for your interest in contributing to Foundry!
+Thank you for your interest in contributing to Quarry!
 This guide will help you add new framework profiles, fix bugs, and improve the codebase.

 ## Table of Contents